hyperledger/iroha-2-docs/src/guide/javascript.md

 }
 ```

-Fine, now we are ready to use client.
-Let's start from the StatusChecker
+Now we are ready to use the client.
+Let's start from the `StatusChecker`
 component:

 ```vue